 Blockbuster not yet selling Russell Crowe's jockstrap

-KTUU-TV reports the Anchorage store is not yet selling the jockstrap worn by Russell Crowe in the 2005 movie "Cinderella Man" and other movie memorabilia previously owned by the actor.
+The Anchorage store is not yet selling the jockstrap worn by Russell Crowe in the 2005 movie "Cinderella Man" and other memorabilia previously owned by the actor, KTUU-TV reported .

-The stores in Anchorage and Fairbanks closed for rentals this week and reopened for video liquidation sales.
+The stores in Anchorage and Fairbanks, the last two stores in the state, closed for rentals this week and reopened for video liquidation sales planned to run through August.

-The host of HBO's "Last Week Tonight with John Oliver" had sent the items bought in Crowe's auction to display in Anchorage in an effort to ramp up business earlier this year.
+The host of HBO's "Last Week Tonight with John Oliver" sent the items earlier this year to display in the Anchorage store in an effort to ramp up business.
+Oliver had purchased the items at what Crowe had dubbed "the divorce auction."

-Owner Alan Payne says no decisions have been made on what will become of the items, noting the memorabilia will be dealt with after the last store sales are completed.
+"We're not selling the jockstrap at this time," said Kevin Daymude, general manager of Blockbuster Alaska.
+"But if you want, you can own the display cases it was placed in.
+We're selling all of those along with the store fixtures."

+The fate of the items has not yet been determined, said Alan Payne, the owner of the stores.

 Information from: KTUU-TV, http://www.ktuu.com